 We are able to provide a range of activities at differing times during the year.
-Activities may include choir, science club, board games/chess club, strings and multi instrumental music, computer club, dance, origami, good games, robotics, futsal and Optiminds.
+Activities may include choir, sustainability club, gardening club, strings and multi instrumental music, STEM club, dance, origami, good games, robotics, AFL and Battle of the Brains.